- 1 What is Lucky Bamboo?

 Causes of Yellowing and How to Fix Each Cause

 When any plant turns an odd color it is usually because something is wrong and the plant feels the need to conserve nutrients and it does not have enough of the right energy inputs to maintain the parts that are now turning an odd color.
-Here are some potential causes of your lucky bamboo turning yellow as well as solutions you may employ to correct the issue.
+Here are some potential causes of your lucky bamboo plant turning yellow as well as solutions you may employ to correct the issue.

 This is the most common cause of a lucky bamboo plant turning yellow.
 Lucky bamboo does not need very much water.
 If you grow your plant in soil you can check if it needs water by feeling the soil.
 If the soil is damp then you do not need to water the lucky bamboo today.
 If the soil is dry, go ahead and water it.

 If your plant has been watered too much you may be able to tell if you are able to observe the roots and see that they have root rot.
-If your lucky bamboo has root rot you will be able to tell because the roots will be black and slimy and the leaves will be yellow and wilting.
+If your unhealthy lucky bamboo has root rot you will be able to tell because the roots will be black and slimy and the leaves will be yellow and wilting.
 It will also probably smell very bad and rotten.
-If the root rot is advanced you may also notice that the stem of your lucky bamboo is yellow and slimy.
+If the root rot is advanced you may also notice that the stem of your unhealthy lucky bamboo is yellow and slimy.
 Once root rot has reached this stage you should remove the afflicted stems.
 The key is to identify the root rot before it reaches the stem.

 How to Fix Root Rot: